hzeller/rpi-rgb-led-matrix/README.md

 The Raspberry Pi 2 is faster than older models and sometimes the cabeling can't keep up with the speed; check out this [troubleshooting section](#help-some-pixels-are-not-displayed-properly) what to do.

+It is recommended to install an image with a realtime kernel (for instance [this one][emlid-rt]) to minimize a loaded system having an influence on the image quality.

 Connection
 ----------